nv-tlabs/vid2player3d/README.md

 Download SMPL [models](https://download.is.tue.mpg.de/download.php?domain=smpl&sfile=SMPL_python_v.1.0.0.zip) (male and female models) into `smpl_visualizer/data/smpl` after registering and rename the files as `SMPL_MALE.pkl` and `SMPL_FEMALE.pkl`.

-# Test with trained policies
+# Testing with trained models
 ### Single player
 In the single player setting, the player will react to consecutive incoming tennis balls from the other side.
 The script below runs the simulation and renders the result online.
 The simulation will be reset after 300 frames.
 You can change the player by chaning`--cfg` to `djokovic` or `nadal`.